 2. Make A Change.

 The best students have enough skill and gumption (is that a word?) to make a difference in their horse, based on what their instructor is saying.
 So if she wants you to get your horse to use his hind end, then do it.
 If you think you already did it, but your horse doesn't respond, do it again!
 Or do something else.
 Or pop in a half-halt and then use your seat and leg again.
 In any case, make something happen.
 It might not be the right change, but do something.
 Then you can fine-tune the horse's response.

 1. Stop Talking and RIDE!

-Hands up if you are one of those riders that talks while they ride!
+Hands up if you are one of those riders that talks while they ride (my hand is up)!
 When your instructor is in the ring, don't!
 Instead, listen, try, do, do again, change something... focus all your energy on your own body and the horse.
 Then talk about it after the ride or through the walk breaks.

 Trust me, this list is based on personal experience!
 Although I've taken lessons for more years than I can count, I have to admit that each of these points take time to actually learn to do well.
 But every one of them is worth the effort, and makes your lesson experience more positive, more educational, and most importantly, more beneficial for your horse.